 All residents of Corvallis are requested to support the efforts of the Public Works Department's snow and ice control operations in order to achieve the best possible results in the most efficient manner.
 During snow emergencies and winter storm conditions, all residents are asked to remove their parked vehicles, boats, and trailers from all city streets.
 This will allow snow plows to clear the streets quickly and with fewer passes.
 Keeping vehicles off of public streets will also improve accessibility and minimize the risk of damage to private property from vehicles losing control on slick surfaces.

 The City will not be responsible for damage or blockage of vehicles parked on the street, including vehicles that are isolated by snow piles during plowing operations.
 All garbage and debris recycling containers set out for collection should be kept behind the curb or in residential driveways at all times.
 Public Works is not responsible for damage to privately owned landscaping or structures, including but not limited to fences, signs, curbs, and wires that are installed within the public right-of-way.

 Snow removal by property owners or occupants should not be stacked or stockpiled over catch basins or the ends of culverts.
 Rapid warming or thawing could overload drainage facilities, causing local flooding and/or possible property damage.
 City staff will clear blocked catch basins and culverts as storm response circumstances allow.

 The City does not guarantee that streets will be free of snow and ice after plowing and/or sanding.
-Ultimately, it is each citizen’s responsibility to insure that they can travel to and from their homes if necessary during winter events.
-Bare, dry pavement should not be expected and citizens are asked to do the following:
+Ultimately, it is each resident’s responsibility to insure that they can travel to and from their homes if necessary during winter events.
+Bare, dry pavement should not be expected and residents are asked to do the following: